It's true: Things are never as simple as they seem at first glance. Especially in the context of customer support ticketing tools.

 For example, a help desk ticketing system can provide:

-It encourages and supports important values for your support team: accountability by assigning tickets, the prioritization of work by setting a priority for each ticket, and team collaboration by using help desk software that the entire team can use regardless of the department or skill level.
+The best trouble ticket system encourages and supports important values for your support team: accountability by assigning tickets, the prioritization of work by setting a priority for each ticket, and team collaboration by using help desk software that the entire team can use regardless of the department or skill level.

 While a ticketing solution can offer a lot of benefits, a complex system can be frustrating and difficult to use.